hasura/learn-graphql/tutorials/frontend/vue-apollo/tutorial-site/content/intro-to-graphql/2-fetching-data-queries.md

 ## Basic GraphQL query

 1. Open GraphiQL at: [learn.hasura.io/graphql/graphiql](https://learn.hasura.io/graphql/graphiql).
    You'll have to login to get an auth token to query the API.
-In a real-world scenario your GraphQL APIs will be protected.
+In a real-world scenario, your GraphQL APIs will be protected.
 2. You'll see a URL, and headers that contain the auth token that will be sent along with your GraphQL query.